 - getting their affairs in order and giving things away

-- experiencing depression, panic attacks, impaired concentration
+- experiencing depression, panic attacks, or impaired concentration

 - talking about being a burden to others

-- severe remorse and self criticism
+- expressing severe remorse and self-criticism

 - expressing regret about being alive or ever having been born

-- a family history of substance abuse
+- a family history of violence or suicide

-- a family history of violence
+- a family history of child abuse, neglect, or trauma

-- a family history of suicide
+- a history of mental health issues

 - a feeling of hopelessness